 In recent years, the Company has aggressively expanded its offering of electrically-actuated cartridge valves.
-Despite being a late entrant in the industry with these types of products, Sun's design approach has allowed the Company to quickly offer a full range of electricallyactuated cartridge valves, helping to increase the competiveness of the integrated package offerings.
+Despite being a late entrant in the industry with these types of products, Sun's design approach has allowed the Company to quickly offer a full range of electrically-actuated cartridge valves, helping to increase the competiveness of the integrated package offerings.
 Because hydraulics systems are increasingly taking signals from on-board electronic control systems, it is necessary for hydraulic products to be capable of digital communication.

 To further augment its capabilities in the electronic area, the Company, in 2011, acquired High Country Tek, Inc. ("HCT"), which designs and manufactures a range of standard and customizable electronic control modules used to interpret electronic signals.
-The addition of HCT's capabilities with Sun's legacy products and capabilities expands the scope of unique product solutions the Company can offer its customers.
+In 2013, the Company acquired WhiteOak Controls Inc. ("WhiteOak"), which was merged into HCT.
+WhiteOak designs and produces complementary electronic control products.
+In 2014, the Company entered into a technology licensing agreement with Sturman Industries ("Sturman") to utilize Sturman's digital valve technology in fluid power markets.
+The addition of these capabilities with Sun's legacy products and capabilities expands the scope of unique product solutions the Company can offer its customers.